brosand/JetStuff/README.md

 >> Info in <TCanvas::Print>: pdf file coeffs1000/r1.0/A_11.pdf has been created
 ```
 ### Pearson correlation coefficient:
-More details about the math can be found in https://en.wikipedia.org/wiki/Pearson_correlation_coefficient.
+More details about the math can be found in [the wikipedia article.](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient)
 ```pearsonCalc.py``` also takes a validation size, and runs on a specific NN model, and both the model weights and architecture need to be specified.
 Pearson histogram pdf created in ```pearson/<validation_size>/<classes>_<dimension>_NNPearsonCoeff.pdf```
 Warning: to run on CNN, change the name so pdfs not overwritten.